-January is a good time to snap up some bargains in the winter sales and make the most of London's free attractions.
+January is a great time to visit on a budget, pick up some bargains in the winter sales and make the most of London's free attractions.

-Visit London in April to make the most of the spring and enjoy free events such as the London Marathon and Oxford and Cambridge Boat Race.
+Visit London in April to make the most of the spring and enjoy free events such as the London Marathon, St George's Day celebrations and Easter activities.

 Make the most of May in London.
 As the city's weather warms up, so does its calendar of open-air events with flower shows, vibrant cultural celebrations and fun activities for all.

-Visit London in June to enjoy some of the capital's most famous events, including the Queen's birthday parade, Trooping the Colour, and tennis at Wimbledon.
+Visit London in June to enjoy some of the capital's most famous royal events, including Trooping the Colour, as well as outdoor festivals in the sunshine.

-London hosts Europe's biggest street party in August, while child-friendly attractions keep kids amused during the school summer holidays.
+London hosts Europe's biggest street party in August, while family-friendly attractions keep children amused during the school summer holidays.

 September is festival month in London, as the capital comes alive with an array of city-wide celebrations, many of which are free to attend.